Accountant testifies he saw Honduras president take bribes

 That alleged drug trafficker was Geovanny Fuentes Ramírez, whose New York trial is in its second week.
 Hernández’s name has come up repeatedly in the trial as U.S. prosecutors continue to argue that his political rise was fueled by drug traffickers.

 The accountant testified that in addition to the two payments he witnesses, Hernández arrived various times to the company in a helicopter to receive monthly payments of 250,000 lempiras, about $10,000.
-They payments were for his campaign, the accountant said.
+The payments were for his campaign, the accountant said.

+In the first meeting the accountant allegedly witnessed, Hernández received $15,000.
+It happened at a round table in the office of Fuad Jarufe, owner of Graneros Nacionales in Choloma north of San Pedro Sula.

+The accountant counted the money while Hernández looked at his cell phone.
+Hernández preferred cash, the accountant said.

 Hernández won his first term as president in 2013 and took office in January 2014.
 Prior to that he had been the president of Honduras’ congress.